hirush23/ASWG/replit.md

-# AI Smart Wallet Guardian
+# Smart Wallet Guardian

 ## Overview

-AI Smart Wallet Guardian is a blockchain security application built for the Polygon network that provides real-time transaction analysis and threat detection for cryptocurrency wallets.
-The application uses AI-powered risk scoring to analyze smart contract interactions, detect phishing attempts, and identify malicious patterns before transactions are executed.
+Smart Wallet Guardian is a blockchain security application built for the Polygon network that provides real-time transaction analysis and threat detection for cryptocurrency wallets.
+The application uses advanced risk scoring algorithms to analyze smart contract interactions, detect phishing attempts, and identify malicious patterns before transactions are executed.
 It features a comprehensive dashboard for monitoring wallet security, viewing transaction history, managing security alerts, and configuring protection settings.

 ## User Preferences